On logarithmic double phase problems: Introduction

 where $\mathcal{G}$ is given in \eqref{log-operator} and $f\colon\Omega\times \R\to\R$ is a Carath\'{e}odory function with subcritical growth which satisfies appropriate conditions, see \eqref{Hf}, \eqref{Asf:QuotientMono}, \eqref{Asf:GrowthZeroAlt} and \eqref{Asf:Nonnegative} for the details.
 We prove the existence of three nontrivial weak solutions of problem \eqref{Eq:Problem} including determining their sign.
 More precisely, one solution is positive, one is negative and the third one has changing sign.
 The existence of the sign-changing solution is the main difficult part in our existence section, the idea is to the use an appropriate variation $\mathcal{N}_0$ of the corresponding Nehari manifold of problem \eqref{Eq:Problem} given by

 where $\ph$ is the energy functional corresponding to \eqref{Eq:Problem}.
 The definition of $\mathcal{N}$ is motivated by the works of Nehari \cite{Nehari-1960,Nehari-1961} and the set $\mathcal{N}_0$ consists of all functions of $\WHlogzero$ such that the positive and negative parts are also in $\mathcal{N}$.
 The idea in the proof is, among other things, a suitable combination of the quantitative deformation lemma and the Poincar\'e-Miranda existence theorem.
-Such treatment has been applied to double phase problems without logarithmic term and by using the Brouwer degree instead of the Poincar\'e-Miranda existence theorem by the works of Liu-Dai \cite{Liu-Dai-2018} for $p,q$ constants and Crespo-Blanco-Winkert \cite{Crespo-Blanco-Winkert-2022} for the operator given in \eqref{double-phase-operator-without-log} with associated functional \eqref{double-phase-functional-without-log}.
+Such treatment has been applied to double phase problems without logarithmic term and by using the Brouwer degree instead of the Poincar\'e-Miranda existence theorem by the works of Liu--Dai \cite{Liu-Dai-2018} for $p,q$ constants and Crespo-Blanco--Winkert \cite{Crespo-Blanco-Winkert-2022} for the operator given in \eqref{double-phase-operator-without-log} with associated functional \eqref{double-phase-functional-without-log}.
 Note that the appearance of the logarithmic term in our operator makes the treatment much more complicated than in the works \cite{Liu-Dai-2018} and \cite{Crespo-Blanco-Winkert-2022}.

 As mentioned above, to the best of our knowledge, there exists no other work dealing with the logarithmic double phase operator given in \eqref{log-operator}.
 However, some papers deal with logarithmic terms on the right-hand side for Schr\"odinger equations or $p$-Laplace problems.
-In 2009, Montenegro-de Queiroz \cite{Montenegro-deQueiroz} studied nonlinear elliptic problem
+In 2009, Montenegro--de Queiroz \cite{Montenegro-deQueiroz} studied nonlinear elliptic problem

 where $f\colon \Omega \times [0,\infty) \to [0,\infty)$ is nondecreasing, sublinear and $f_u$ is continuous.
 The authors show that \eqref{reference-1} has a maximal solution $u_\lambda \geq 0$ of type $C^{1,\gamma}(\close)$.
 Logarithmic Schr\"odinger equations of the shape